Course Outline

 • Determining when to use domain services versus application services in government projects

-• Repository patterns and persistence considerations for government data management
+• Repository patterns and persistence considerations for robust data management

 • Factory patterns for complex object creation in public sector applications